YoungNTech/Active-Directory-Configuration/aws_ec2_vm_lab.md

 ## Overview
 This lab shows how to install Active Directory Domain Services (AD DS) and promote a Windows Server EC2 instance to a Domain Controller.

-Estimated time: 20–30 minutes
-Recommendation: Take a snapshot or create an AMI before major changes.

-## Prerequisites
-- A running Windows Server EC2 instance with Administrator access (RDP)
-- Security group allowing RDP (TCP 3389) from your IP
-- Administrative credentials for the Windows Server

 ---